GDMCF/GDMCF/README.md

 ## Data

-The experimental data are in the `./datasets` folder, including Amazon-Book and Yelp.
+The experimental data are in the `./Datasets` folder, including Amazon-Book and Yelp.

-Note that the results on ML-1M differ from those reported in CODIGEM, owing to different data processing procedures.
-CODIGEM did not sort and split the training/testing sets according to timestamps; however, temporal splitting aligns better with real-world testing.

 ## Usage